alfallouji/PHP-Multithread/README.md

 ## Description

 This library provides a lightweight / simple PHP Oriented Object classe to handle multi-threading.
 Check the sample folder for examples on how to use it.
+This library requires to have the pcntl (http://php.net/pcntl) extension installed and it will only work with unix distributions.

 ## Setup